Medaka Kuroiwa Is Impervious to My Charms

 Medaka Kuroiwa Is Impervious to My Charms (黒岩メダカに私の可愛いが通じない, Kuroiwa Medaka ni Watashi no Kawaii ga Tsūjinai) is a Japanese manga series written and illustrated by Ran Kuze.
-The series began serialization in Kodansha's Weekly Shōnen Magazine in May 2021, with its chapters collected in 21 tankōbon volumes as of October 2025.
+The series began serialization in Kodansha's Weekly Shōnen Magazine in May 2021, with its chapters collected in 25 tankōbon volumes as of August 2026.
 The series is licensed in English by Kodansha USA.
 An anime television series adaptation produced by SynergySP aired from January to March 2025.
-A second season has been announced.
+A second season is set to premiere in January 2027.

 Plot

 Mona Kawai, a popular queen bee, is happy that everyone at her high school adores her, except for the new transfer student Medaka Kuroiwa, who looks angry all the time, and will not even look at her.
 Mona then makes it her mission to make him fall in love with her, but the more she tries, and the more Medaka resists, the more she finds herself falling in love with him.
 It turns out that Medaka is a monk-in-training who is forbidden by his temple masters from falling in love, but he finds it difficult to resist Mona's advances.
-Other girls join in either as Mona's rivals or supportive friends.
+Other girls join in either as Mona's rivals or supportive friends, much to Medaka's frustration, as he tries in vain to avoid more romantic advances.